astg606/ai_foundation_earth_science/README.md

 enabling them to generalize effectively across various tasks, regions, and sensors.
 In the context of Earth Science, FMs are often multimodal, having been trained on satellite imagery, radar data, topography, weather, and even text-based reports.
-They are meant to automatically capture complex patterns and inherent features from data.
+They learn the underlying patterns and characteristics of the input data, and are meant to automatically capture complex patterns and inherent features from data.
 They have enormous potential in advancing Earth and climate sciences.
 They can be used to streamline the processing of Earth's vast data, reduce the complexity of forecastings models while improving their prediction accuracy and